CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 The CodinGame SDK is regularly updated and improved.
 This document lets you know what changed in the latest releases.

+## Next Release

+### 🐞 Bug fix

+- The statement preview page would present HTML as it would show in IDE

 ## 3.15.2

 ### 🐞 Bug fix